 The health and social care sector is undergoing rapid and radical change.
 As part of this, we are seeing an increasing number of employers in the sector.
 Developments in the frontline mean there is great demand for well-trained and multi-skilled graduates.
 Some graduates choose to go on to further study.
 Postgraduate courses offered by the University include MA Social Policy, MA Social Work, MA Youth and Community Work.

-The Department has strong links with a range of organisations actively involved in the field of health and social care and the programme provides you with opportunities to engage with a range of employers through placements and applied community research projects.
+The School has strong links with a range of organisations actively involved in the field of health and social care and the programme provides you with opportunities to engage with a range of employers through work experience, guest speakers and applied community research projects.

 In your second year, you complete a work-based learning project, where you spend 50 hours getting work experience and then produce a reflective portfolio.
 This project enables you to gain vital practical skills and knowledge necessary for a career in the field of health and social care.